Draft Research Plan

 Abbreviations: DSM = Diagnostic and Statistical Manual of Mental Disorders; STI = sexually transmitted infection.

-Internet Citation: Draft Research Plan: Illicit and Nonmedical Prescription Drug Use in Children and Adolescents: Interventions.
+Internet Citation: Draft Research Plan: Illicit and Nonmedical Drug Use in Children, Adolescents, and Young Adults: Preventive Interventions.
 U.S. Preventive Services Task Force.
 May 2018.